elec327/elec327.github.io/lab3/index.md

 ##### Lab 3 programming task
 Now, combine the PWM code you just wrote with the skeleton code.
-Your goal is for the LED to change duty cycle from 0% to 100% in 5% steps every clock tick.
+Your goal is for the LED to change duty cycle from 0% to 100% in 5% steps every time the WDT interrupts.
 You should be able to accomplish this by changing the value of the CCR1 register. **Demo this functionality and turn in your code.**